Last Updated on September 3, 2023 by SCRAdmin

 - 7 Foods to Avoid for Healthy Sperm

 Food and nutrients are vital components to getting your body its best chance for making a baby, but fertility diets aren’t just something that only women follow.
 As a matter of fact, what guys eat (or don’t eat) makes a big difference in their fertility, too.

-Some foods have been shown to potentially increase sperm count and quality, while other foods can actually have the opposite effect.
+Some foods have been shown to potentially boost sperm count and quality, while other foods can actually have the opposite effect.
 For those who aren’t already aware, men are considered to have a low sperm count if their sperm count is less than 39 million sperm cells per ejaculation.